Thursday, May 31, 2012

 Sift the 2 1/2 cups flour, baking powder and salt together in a bowl.

 Using an electric mixer, cream the butter, sugar and lemon zest together on medium-high speed for 3 to 5 minutes, until light and fluffy.
-Add the eggs one at a time, scraping down the sides of the bowl after each addition, then stir in the lemon extract and the lemon juice.
+Add the eggs one at a time, scraping down the sides of the bowl after each addition, then stir in the lemon extract/oil.
 On low speed, add the flour mixture in three additions alternating with the buttermilk in two additions, beginning and ending with the flour mixture and scraping down the sides of the bowl occasionally.

 Toss the rhubarb with the 2 tablespoons of flour.
 Fold into the batter.